 The Cotton Candy grape has about 12 percent more sugar than a regular table grape and almost no tartness.
 That sweet taste comes from the two plants that make up the hybrid version: Vitis vinifera, which is the most common grapes species you'll find in America (and also happens to be the main grape for wine production), and a Concord-like grape since Concord grapes are known for their flavor, though they're generally used for jams, jellies, and juice.

 The process for creating these new hybrid grape vines is intense.
 There's no genetic modification here (these grapes are non-GMO), only painstaking work to cross-fertilize the plants and then grow them in individual test tubes before the new vines can be planted in a field.

 The Cotton Candy grape isn't the only interesting grape variety you can find from the Grapery.
 They also grow Moon Drop, Tear Drop, and Gum Drop grapes, as well as a line they call Flavor Promise.

 Because the growing seasons are so short, most of these varieties are only available in limited quantities, so if you want to try them, keep an eye out at your local store.
-Grapery distributes to stores like Whole Foods, Kroger, Wegmans, The Fresh Market, Food City, and Sam's Club.
+Grapery distributes to stores like Whole Foods, Kroger, Wegmans, The Fresh Market, Food City, Stop and Shop, Sprouts and Sam's Club.
 They do have a store locator, but it's always best to call your local store first to check and see what fruit they have in stock.